Study explores molecular mechanisms of psilocybin's effects.

-Newswise — Psilocybin is a hallucinogenic compound found in about 200 mushroom species, including the liberty cap (Psilocybe semilanceata).
-For millennia, our ancestors have known and used this substance, and in recent years, it has received renewed interest from scientific researchers and therapists.
+Psilocybin is a type of hallucinogenic substance found in approximately 200 mushroom species, such as the liberty cap (Psilocybe semilanceata).
+This compound has been known and utilized by humans for thousands of years, and recently, it has gained attention from scientists and therapists for research purposes.

-The substance has the potential to revolutionize the way we treat conditions such as severe depression and substance addiction, according to many.
-This is also the opinion of University of Southern Denmark researchers Himanshu Khandelia and Ali Asghar Hakami Zanjani from the Department of Physics, Chemistry and Pharmacy.
+Many believe that psilocybin has the potential to revolutionize the treatment of conditions like severe depression and substance addiction.
+This is also the belief of researchers Himanshu Khandelia and Ali Asghar Hakami Zanjani from the Department of Physics, Chemistry and Pharmacy at the University of Southern Denmark.

 The two researchers have recently published the scientific paper The Molecular Basis of the Antidepressant Action of the Magic Mushroom extract, Psilocin.
 The article is the third in a series on the same topic from the two researchers (Interaction of psychedelic tryptamine derivatives with a lipid bilayer and Magic mushroom extracts in lipid membranes).
 The newest study's co-authors are Teresa Quynh Tram Nguyen and Luise Jacobsen.
 The work is supported by the Lundbeck Foundation and the Novo Nordisk Foundation.